glotzerlab/software/README.md

 To prevent combinatorial explosion of the number of images (i.e. multiple MPI versions combined with multiple CUDA versions), we only introduce new images where absolutely necessary to support a wide number of users.
 Supporting dozens of images is not only time consuming to build and test, but also confusing for users.
 Individual users that require specific versions can clone this repository, make the modification, and build their own images.

+## Installation scripts

+Not all HPC systems support containers.
+For these systems glotzerlab-software generates installation scripts from the same templates used for docker.

 ## Layout

 Images are combined from a number of Jinja template files in ``template/*.jinja`` by the script ``make_dockerfiles.py``.
 Modifications must be made to the templates, not the generated dockerfiles.

 ### Base templates

 The template ``template/base.jinja`` provides the base dependencies necessary to build Glotzer Lab software along with commonly used tools.
-This image is based on ``nvidia/cuda-8.0-devel-ubuntu16.04``.
-Not all clusters support CUDA 9.0 yet, so we start with CUDA 8.0, and ubuntu 16.04 is the current LTS support version (TODO: switch to 18.04 when available).
+This image is based on ``nvidia/cuda-?.0-devel-ubuntu16.04``.

+The template ``summit.jinja`` provides the base dependencies through modules on summit and configures a software root directory for the build script.

 The templates ``ib-mlx.jinja`` and ``ib-hfi1``.jinja adds high speed IB networking drivers.

 The templates ``openmpi.jinja`` and ``mvapich2.jinja`` build the corresponding MPI libraries.

-The template ``glotzer-software.jinja`` compiles and installs glotzer group software that doesn't require MPI.
+The template ``glotzer-software.jinja`` compiles and installs glotzer group software.
-``glotzer-software-mpi.jinja`` installs software that does require MPI.
-These two sets are separated so that docker can cache the builds from the first and only need to rebuild the second.

 The template ``finalize.jinja`` creates a ``glotzerlab-software`` user so that tools designed to run as non-root can run without any user intervention.